Data4Democracy/immigration-connect/travel-ban/README.md

-# Muslim Ban
+# Travel Ban
-Compile and analyze public statements by D. Trump, his administration officials, associates, surrogates, and others, to prove discriminatory intent.
+Compile and analyze public statements by D. Trump, his administration officials, associates, surrogates, and others.
 (Including statements made during the campaign and earlier.)

 # USE